narlock/UsefulItems/README.md

   <img src="/demo/bookshelf_note_demo.gif" alt="Bookshelf Note Demo">
 </p>

 - Fireball: More use of a Gold Sword, when a player has the Fire block in their inventory, they can right-click a Gold Sword to cast a fireball.
 This is similar to a Ghast fireball.
 There is a 5-second cooldown on Fireballs by default.
-The Gold Sword will also lose 2 durability.

 <p align="center">
   <img src="/demo/fireball_cast_demo.gif" alt="Fireball Demo">